 - A qualified and professional backcountry guide who will be energetic, knowledgeable and friendly

 - Healthy and filling meals (breakfast, lunch, dinner) and trail snacks

 - Trekking poles for hiking and crossing streams

 - A technical day-backpack, if needed.
 This allows you to carry some of your personal gear you would like to keep handy.

 - Industry-leading tents, sleeping bags and sleeping pads

-- Bear spray, and bear hanging gear
+- Bear spray, (with proper training) and bear hanging gear

-- Water filters and purification tablets
+- Water filter and purification systems

 - Emergency equipment and first aid kit, as well as a satellite communication device